itewqq/CHES25-Trace-Copilot/README.md

 - Co-Analyse the side-channel trace and the address sequence in `pico/src/pico_trace_process.ipynb`.
 See the code and comments for details.

 >**Update for the revision**: we uploaded the original scripts of firmware handling and trace processing in the ECDSA and random-delayed AES experiments according to the manuscript revision.
 Please refer to `src/` and `pico/` for the details.
 >To reproduce the results, you can download the collected trace files [here](https://drive.google.com/file/d/1Fp6cgyVPmdNk7brx-tQYgUrEvC862Z0r/view?usp=sharing).
 (We register an *anonymous* Google account to publish this link).
+>The binaries could be downloaded from [here](https://1drv.ms/u/c/a7c5ff15f8f8c857/EeQA-3w-ShZBh1HFQ43_qk0BNeOS7QtqNiupiGZF8BmiDg?e=9ZCxK6).